meilisearch/meilisearch-ruby/CONTRIBUTING.md

 - If the changes you are doing in the PR are breaking: add the label `breaking-change`.
 In the release tag, the minor will be increased instead of the patch.
 The major will never be changed until [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is stable.
 - If you did any mistake, for example the PR is already closed but you forgot to add a label or you misnamed your PR, don't panic: change what you want in the closed PR and run the job again.

-*More information about [release drafter](https://github.com/release-drafter/release-drafter), used to automate these steps.*
+*More information about the [Release Drafter](https://github.com/release-drafter/release-drafter), used to automate these steps.*

 #### How to Publish the Release